Something Wild: How Trees Fight Back

-There’s been a lot of talk about Gypsy moths this year, especially in southern New England, where trees in some areas have been hit pretty hard by this voracious caterpillar.
-And it has sparked a lot of discussion about how people might help reduce the damage, but it’s worth remembering that the trees these caterpillars feed on are not entirely helpless.
+Every year there seems to be a different insect making a nuisance of itself.
+Some of them are harmless, but some are plagues upon us or our forests.
+It was only a year ago that Gypsy moths made their presence known in southern New England, where trees in some areas were hit pretty hard by the voracious caterpillar.
+And while incidents like these tend to spark a lot of discussion about how people might help reduce the damage, it’s worth remembering that the trees these caterpillars feed on are not entirely helpless.

 As a side effect, these tannins make any remaining leaves bitter and less palatable to an invasive insect.
 While the tannins don't stop the gypsy moths from feeding on that particular tree, they do feed less on that tree and gravitate more towards those with lower tannin content.
 But here’s the really cool part.
 Some species of trees can warn other trees that pests are coming and then suit up for battle.